 Our Instabind product has a number of creative uses our customers write to tell us about, including crafts, classic car restoration and even yacht remodeling, but the #1 use for Instabind is, of course, rug binding.
-It’s a great way to make a piece of carpeting – old or new – into an area rug.
-What’s more, you don’t have to be a carpeting professional to do it.
+It’s a great way to make a carpet remnant into an area rug.
+You don’t even have to be a carpeting professional to do it!
 Instabind makes rug binding into a fun weekend project for any DIYer or crafter.

 How do you turn a carpet remnant into a rug?
 It’s simple.

 Step 2 – Trim off any strings or irregularities along the sides of the carpet and make sure that its sides are straight.
 You may find using a carpet cutter and straight edge helps.

 Step 3 – Take the style of binding you’ve chosen to complement the carpet and make a clean cut.
 There are so many colors and styles of Instabind available, including:

 - Rope edge style

 We even sell an Instabind Starter Kit if you’d like to try your hand at carpet binding with a number of projects and styles.
 Our rule of thumb for selecting a binding is: if it’s a cotton or wool rug or carpet, use a natural (cotton) binding or serging style.
 If it’s a synthetic rug or carpet, use a synthetic binding or serging style.
 Of course, the highest quality look will still be the cotton one, but our synthetic binding will look great too.